 Jenny Lyn has received TV script commissions from the WB (Warner Bros.
 Studios, producers Laura Ziskin and Pam Williams), NBC (NBC Studios, producers Jamie Tarses and Karey Burke), and HBO (producers Billy Crystal and Cheryl Bloch).

-In 2002 she worked on a film script with the legendary Iranian director Amir Naderi, a workaholic who called to ask her about rewrites when she was in the car on the way to her wedding.
+Few realize that she once worked on a film script with the legendary Iranian director Amir Naderi, a workaholic who called to ask her about rewrites when she was in the car on the way to her wedding.

 She is a summa cum laude graduate of Harvard University, where she won the Whitehill Prize for humane letters and arts and the Carolyn Isenberg Award for outstanding achievement in the performing arts and served as fiction editor of The Harvard Advocate, where as an undergraduate she published her interview with Joseph Heller.
 She also published her fiction in The Harvard Independent.